Biology is a fascinating and ever-evolving field of study which has an enormous amount of knowledge to discover and explore.

 This branch of biology involves studying about the immunity and the ability of organisms to fight infections.

-This field of biology that studies genetics, heredity and variation in living organisms.
+This field of biology studies genetics, heredity and variation in living organisms.

 Organism-specific biology branches